Self consistent transfer operators. Invariant measures, convergence to equilibrium, linear response and control of the statistical properties: Maps with additive noise on

 which can be proved similarly as before.

-The assumption $(LR1)$ (resolvent of the unperturbed operator) follows from Corollary \ref{uuuu}.
-The second part of assumption $(LR2)$ (derivative operator) follows from Theorem \ref{thm:Taylorexpfortransferop} in a way similar to what is done in the proof of Theorem \ref{thm:linresp copy(1)}.
+The assumption $(LR1)$ (resolvent of the unperturbed operator) follows from Proposition \ref{uuuu}.
+The second part of assumption $(LR2)$ (derivative operator) follows from Proposition \ref{thm:Taylorexpfortransferop} in a way similar to what is done in the proof of Proposition \ref{thm:linresp copy(1)} .
 Applying Theorem \ref{thm:linresp}, we then get

 We can now let the formula be more explicit by finding an expression for $ \mathcal{\dot{L}}.$ In our case

 and then

 \end{proof}